KeyanSong/431-2018/slides/class24/README.md

     3. Impute a new, more plausible, `betaplasma` value for the observation with `betaplasma` = 0.
 If you do this, we suggest you replace the `0` with the new value `10`.
     4. Keep the observation with `betaplasma` = 0 but put it in the test set, rather than the training set, so that it doesn't come into play when you are making a transformation decision.
 I did this with a split into 240 observations in the training set using the seed `431008`.

+## Minute Paper Feedback is at http://bit.ly/431-2018-minute23-response

+Please take a look.
+I separated the comments into Project Things and Everything Else.
+About 3/4 of the class seems to feel like they are in good shape (6 or higher on the 1-10 scale) on both Project 1 and Project 2, and that's great.

 ## Project Task F

 Almost everyone is done, and that's great.
 You're done if you have an OK from me on Canvas, and a non-zero grade there.